enovations/slothvision/README.md

 * Make sure you have bin directory of GStreamer on your PATH
 * Set GSTREAMER_DIR environment variable to point on gstreamer installation.
 In our case it was C:\gstreamer\1.0\x86_64
 * Download and run OculusSetup.exe (https://www3.oculus.com/en-us/setup/) so you can setup Oculus Rift 3.
 * Open Visual Studio 2015 solution file and use it to build and run the project.
-You need Oculus Rift 3 in order to test it.
+* ???
+* Profit!

 # Installation (OSX, Linux)